polettix/ETOOBUSY/_posts/2019-09-29-troubleshooting-pods-and-containers.md

 Once you have the pid (in our example, in variable `$pid`), the root filesystem of the target container can be found at the *magic* location `/proc/$pid/root`.
 You will probably need to become `root` to access it, but whatever.

-At this point, it's a matter of copying files in the host's filesystem, so putting everything together we have:
+At this point, it's a matter of copying files in the host's filesystem:

 {% highlight bash %}
-pid="$(docker inspect --format '{{ .State.Pid }}' "$c_nid")"
 sudo cp localfile "/proc/$pid/root/path/to/container/directory"
 {% endhighlight %}